Description: http://rvannoy.asp.radford.edu/images/english2ndpghd.gif

 #1 – In keeping with our natural history and sense of place, a creative nonfiction paper on a place meaningful to you.
 Draw a circle around your own home ground.
 (10 pts)

-#3 – Eight (8) “footnotes,” one per week.
+#35 footnotes.”
 Our text is pretty bare bones, no footnotes.
 Explain the background or context of a particular term, historical fact, concept from the reading.
 Simply look up the information, write down what you learn.
-These have to be on eight texts different from responses (each week).
-(2 pt. each = 16pts)
+Due on day we are discussing.
+Could be an index card or piece of paper.
+Have to be on five different days.
+(2 pt. each = 10pts)

 #5 – A mid-term that will ask you to “rank” the short pieces we read (10 pts)